avaneev/prvhash/README.md

 LCG-alike manner.
 As a result, a new random value is produced which represents two independent random variables (in lower and higher parts of the register), a sort of "entropy stream sub-division" happens.
-This result is then halves-swapped, and is accumulated in the `Hash`.
-The multiplication result is augmented by a `10` bit-train which adds the "raw entropy" to it, allowing this system to be self-starting.
-The `lcg` variable accumulates this result.
+This result is then halves-swapped, and is accumulated in the `Hash` together with a `10` bit-train which adds the "raw entropy", allowing the system to be self-starting.
+The original multiplication result is accumulated in the `lcg` variable.
 The `Seed` is then updated with the hashword produced on previous rounds.
 The reason the message's entropy (which may be sparse or non-random) does not destabilize the system is because the message becomes hidden in a mix of internal entropy (alike to a cryptographic one-time-pad); message's distribution becomes irrelevant.
 Both accumulations - of the halves-swapped and the original version - produce a uniformly-distributed value in the corresponding variables; a sort of "de-sub-division" happens.